MaxwelllzZ/Survivals_MACS30112FP/README.md

 # Survivals_MACS30112FP

-## MACS_30112_Final_Project: The Effect of Google Customer Ratings on Dallas Hotels' Revenue
+## MACS30112 Final Project: The Effect of Google Customer Ratings on Dallas Hotels' Revenue

 ### Project Goals
-The Survivals project aims to investigate the reputational and signaling effects of customer reviews on online platforms, specifically focusing on their impact on Texas hotel revenues.
-The research questions addressed include:
+The Survivals group's project aims to investigate the reputational and signaling effects of customer reviews on online platforms, specifically focusing on their impact on Dallas hotel revenues.
+Our group aim to explore whether customer ratings can affect a hotel's revenues.
+We are also interested in how do online customer ratings influence Texas hotel revenues through signal or reputation channels, and how big are their magnitudes?

-Do customer ratings affect Texas hotel revenues?
+### Data Sources
-How do online customer ratings influence Texas hotel revenues, through signal or reputation channels?
+Dallas Hotel Tax Receipts: Monthly occupancy tax data from the Texas government for hotels in Dallas, covering January 2021 to November 2023.
+The dataset can be directly downloaded from the Texas Comptroller of Public Accounts (https://data-secure.comptroller.texas.gov/main/files/public-files).
-What are the magnitudes of the reputational effects and signaling effects?
+Google Reviews: Data scraped from Google Reviews, including hotel names, addresses, ratings, and reviews per month, for the same period.

 README.txt: this file